hmrc/income-tax-mtd-changelog/README.md

 - `pensionSavingsTaxCharges` object in the request body can no longer be submitted for tax years 2024-25 onwards, and error `RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED` is returned when requests for tax years 2024-25 onwards include this object.

 Retrieve Pension Charges:
-- `pensionSavingsTaxCharges` object can no longer be retrieved in the response body for tax years 2024-25 onwards, and error `RULE_INCORRECT_OR_EMPTY_BODY_SUBMITTED` is returned when requests for tax years 2024-25 onwards include this object.
+- `pensionSavingsTaxCharges` object can no longer be retrieved in the response body for tax years 2024-25 onwards.

 ---